 A film by Amy Hardie.
 Amy dreamt her horse died.
 She woke up and it was dead.
 She dreamt she would die at 48 – a year away (then).
 The story unfolds.

-See this wonderful film from Rosetta Life illustrating the power of music and movement in helping Patrick have as full and meaningful life as possible despite his life-limiting condition.
+See this wonderful film from Rosetta Life illustrating the power of touch, care, music and movement in helping Patrick have as full and meaningful life as possible despite his life-limiting condition.

 A Graceful Death

 The exhibition A Graceful Death by Antonia Rolls has toured the UK.
 A Graceful Death started when Antonia painted the last few weeks, days and day of the life of her partner “as he gracefully left this life”.

 It has grown to include paintings of others at this important part of their lives, as they near the end, and of those who are left behind.
 See Antonia’s blog.
 Antonia is currently fundraising for her work.
 Find out more about Antonia and her work.

 Incandescence is a series of images capturing the last moments of the human body in the material world.
 Taken within a cremator, the images aim to confront the taboos surrounding death imagery in modern society.
 The work has been exhibited internationally and the Institute of Cemetery & Crematorium Management featured it in their journal.
 See Maeve’s web page.